Weather

 Recent rains help keep fire danger lower across North-central Montana

-Portions of North Central Montana and the Golden Triangle received 1 to 2 inches of precipitation in July.
+Some areas across North Central Montana and the Golden Triangle received more than two inches of precipitation in July.
 This extended moisture, combined with cooler than average temperatures, has led to reduced fire danger outlooks in some regions.

 "Usually this time of year, it's just getting worse.
 There are a lot of reds typically on the outlook, however, the area has been downgraded to green, which is below normal wildland fire outlook," said Jane Fogleman of the National Weather Service.